 EM 101 Introduction to Construction Project Management 3 Cr.

 This course provides a broad overview of the managerial, technological and physical processes that are involved in the creation of the built environment.
 It specifically focuses on understanding the issues in the management of a construction project.
-(Prerequisites: none.
-3 credit-hours - 2 hours lecture and 3 hours lab).
+Lecture 2 hours, Lab 3 hours.

 EM 210 Building Information Modeling and Integrated Practices 4 Cr.

 Use of Building Information Modeling technologies for facility design, visualization, quality estimation, cost estimation, scheduling, coordination, construction, operation, management and maintenance.
 Current BIM technologies will be covered, as well as BIM tools such as Autodesk Revit: Structural, Architectural, and MEP.
 Creation of 4-D animations using Autodesk NavisWorks and 3-D models created in Autodesk Revit: Structural.
 Examination of the technical logistics required to set up successful projects using BIM technologies.
-Classroom 3 hours plus 3 hours lab.
-Prerequisite: EG 110 and CE 264.
+Classroom 3 hours, 3 hours lab.
+Prerequisite: EG 110, CE 264.

 EM 220 Advanced Project Estimating 3 Cr.

 The course covers the principles and practices of estimating integrated with supply chain management with particular emphasis on issues related to engineering and construction projects.
 Students will learn the principles of supply chain management, estimating, and purchasing in an environment characterized by inter firm relationships.
-3 hours of class time per week.
-Prerequisite: CE 264.
-Co-requisite: AP 325.
+3 lecture hours.
+Prerequisite: CE 264; AP 325, or concurrent enrollment.

 EM 320 Construction Productivity 3 Cr.

 This course focuses on the planning and execution of the construction of vertical and horizontal construction projects.
 The course emphasizes the means and methods associated with heavy civil projects, earthwork, and the construction of the project’s structural elements.
 Equipment selection and methods will be a major focus.
-Prerequisites: Junior standing.
-3 credit-hours lecture.
+Lecture 3 hours.
+Prerequisites: Junior status or higher.

 EM 322 Construction Safety 3 Cr.

 Administration and application of the OSHA Act in the construction industry; includes standards, hazard identification and the development of a safety plan.
 Fulfills the requirements for the 30-hour OSHA safety training certifications.
-Classroom 3 hours.
-Prerequisite: junior or senior status.
+Lecture 3 hours.
+Prerequisite: Junior standing or higher.

 EM 399 Pilot Course 3 Cr.